yousef50300/jumia_task/README.md

 Also i considered that every bus has 12 seat so to make task simple
 when every bus created i will create 12 seat for it

+so there is no crud operations for seats

 ## Installation manual